arpitbbhayani/knowledge-base/system-design/designing-notifications-service-for-instagram/README.md

 [![Designing Notifications Service for Instagram](https://i.ytimg.com/vi/kIP8L-CSl2Y/mqdefault.jpg)](https://www.youtube.com/watch?v=kIP8L-CSl2Y)

-<p>This video is a snippet from my System Design Masterclass and in it, we are discussing How Instagram Scales its notification systems.
-The primary challenge of such a system is doing a real fast fanout and we discuss how to do this very efficiently.</p>
+This video is a snippet from my System Design Masterclass and in it, we are discussing How Instagram Scales its notification systems.
+The primary challenge of such a system is doing a real fast fanout and we discuss how to do this very efficiently.

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)